help celebrate the centenary of British ice hockey, Stewart Roberts,

 By the late 1980s, this courageous move had the fans packing the famous

 old building with up to 9,000 watching each of the three games.
+With

-With the help of BBC TV, who regularly televised the finals live on the
+the help of BBC TV, who regularly televised the finals live on the

-ice hockey’s ‘spiritual home’.
+famous as ice hockey’s ‘spiritual home’.

 With the sport now receiving unprecedented media coverage, the sponsor